koinsaari/latex-templates/README.md

 # LaTeX Templates for CVs and Cover Letters

-This repository contains customizable LaTeX templates for creating professional CVs and cover letters.
+Customizable LaTeX templates for professional CVs and cover letters, inspired by [deedy-resume](https://github.com/deedy/Deedy-Resume).

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.
+Licensed under the MIT License.
+See [LICENSE](LICENSE) for details.